Time is not a Healer, but it Sure Makes Hindsight 20:20: Model Equivalences

 \subsubsection{FLP $\leq$ fail-to-receive}

-The only difficulty in simulating the FLP model in the \ftrm{} is that we have to ensure that every simulated message is eventually delivered despite the fact that messages can be lost in the \ftrm{}.
+The only difficulty in simulating the FLP model in the \ftrm{} is that we have to ensure that every message sent in the simulated algorithm is eventually delivered, except for at most one process, despite the fact that messages can be lost in the \ftrm{}.

-To overcome this problem, it suffices to have each process remember the set of all the simulated messages it has ever seen, and to attach this set to all its messages.
-Then, whenever a process notices a simulated message to itself that it has not yet delivered, it delivers it immediately.
-This ensures that a process that misses a simulated message, because the real message that contained was dropped, eventually gets it indirectly, unless the message comes from a process $p$ that the adversary chooses to silence forever.
-Since there can be at most one such process $p$, we satisfy the constraints of the FLP model.
+To overcome this problem, it suffices that, each round, each process re-broadcast all the simulated messages it has received or sent in previous rounds (by including them in its message for the current round).
+In this manner, every simulated message is eventually delivered unless the sender fails to send any messages forever; in this case, the sender can be considered crashed in the simulation.

+Finally, to ensure that messages that are sent multiple times in the simulated algorithm can be told apart from messages that are simply re-sent by the simulation algorithm, each process uses a strictly monotonic counter whose value is attached to simulated messages.